The fabulous Lough Eske Castle Hotel Donegal

-We visited Lough Eske Hotel (in Donegal, Ireland) over 10 years ago when it was a beautiful ruin and before it was a hotel.
+We visited Lough Eske Hotel over 20 years ago when it was a beautiful ruin and before it was a hotel.
 Our friends who live in Donegal took us for a walk one day through the forest to see the castle.
 On our way up the forested path was a tiny graveyard with a massive Celtic cross in the centre.

 The graveyard is surrounded by a wall and railings with double gates at the entrance that each has a plaque on them.
 One of them has the symbol of a pelican, which stands for mortality.
 The inscription says “Beware in Time”.
 The second has the inscription “Virtus Semper Vincit” which translates to Virtue Always Conquers.
 General George White who is buried here purchased the residence back in 1884.
 He loved the area so much that he asked to be buried here close to the lake.